 In fact, we had a 2WD campervan for our Central Australia road trip and we were able to do plenty.

-We loved having our campervan and the freedom it provided: we could cook up breakfast in the Uluru sunrise viewing car park after everyone had left and nap in the car park after a big hike.
+We loved having our campervan and the freedom it provided: we could cook breakfast in the Uluru sunrise viewing car park after everyone had left and nap in the car park after a big hike.

 Our campervan was fully stocked with bedding, towels and more kitchen equipment than we needed.
 The Mighty Campers team was really friendly and responsive (including quickly answering my million questions via the online chat!).
 I’d highly recommend renting through them for this Uluru self drive itinerary.